owhite/QS165_encoder/README.md

 This encoder uses an AS5047 to generates UVW output and is programmable with an external CPU.

-This is unnecessarily expensive requiring purchase of a custum PCB, a custom programmer dongle, and a teensy to program the board.
-And you'll need common bench testing equipment.
+This is unnecessarily expensive requiring purchase of a custum PCB, and a teensy to program the board.
+This is unnecessarily complicated in that it requires a custom programmer dongle, common bench testing equipment, assembling a board, and knowledge of programming.
 On the other hand I'm not aware of a lot of alternatives.

+** Acknowledgement: **
-main.ino uses [this code](https://github.com/CircularBuffer/AS5047P) to write non-volatile memory of AS5047.
+* main.ino uses [this code](https://github.com/CircularBuffer/AS5047P) to write non-volatile memory of AS5047.
 Thank you CircularBuffer!
+* [David Molony](https://github.com/davidmolony) kindly helped with some development

 ## Schematic
 <img src="pics/schematic.png" title="Schematic">